iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 and then it was gone.
 We have to write the definition of the function every time we want to call it.
 But we want something more permanent, something that we can write once and call multiple times!
 The functions created with `fn` are called *anonymous functions*.
-They are called that because they have no name.
-To give a name to a function we can use `def`.
+That is, they are functions that have no name.
+To name a function, we can use the keyword `def`.
 Let's give the greeter function a name right away.

 ~~~clojure
 (def hello (fn [who] (str "Hello, " who "!")))